 Skip to main content

-The setup flow connects your Slack workspace to GitHub, installs the CodeRabbit GitHub App for repository access, and creates a Base Scope that defines which repositories, connections, and spend controls apply by default.
-Once the Base Scope is saved, anyone in the workspace can mention @coderabbit in a channel or DM to start their first conversation.
+The setup flow connects your Slack workspace to GitHub, installs the CodeRabbit GitHub App for repository access, and creates a that defines which repositories, connections, and spend controls apply by default.
+Once the Base Scope is saved, anyone in the workspace can mention @coderabbit in a channel, or open the CodeRabbit app to start a direct conversation.

 Prerequisites